mametur/chat-forum/project-planing/backlog.md

 > these are necessary for basic usability

+- [ ] As a site visitor, I want to make an account so that I can sign-in chat-forum.

+  - _via sign-up button make an account_

-- [ ] As a site visitor, I want to see all courses list on the terminal so that I can examine the all courses list ...
+- [ ] As a site visitor, I want to join chat-forum so that I can leave or read comments.

-  - _When user pass courses path as url afterwards it will show all list of courses_
+  - _if user has a account with sign-in button_

+- [ ] As a site visitor, I want to leave comments so that people can read my opinion.

+  - _via submit of submit icon button leave a comment_

+- [ ] As a site visitor, I want to delete my comment.

+  - _via click on user avatar then select delete option_

+- [ ] As a site visitor, I want to update my comment.

+  - _via click on user avatar then select edit option_

 ## Should-Haves